Skip to main content

 7. Biological Significance:

-- Formic acid: ant venom (H–COOH, pKa 3.75, strongest of the aliphatic acids)
+• Formic acid: ant venom (H–COOH, pKa 3.75, strongest of the simple aliphatic acids)

-⚡ Food chemistry note: Sorbic acid (CH₃–CH=CH–CH=CH–COOH) is a widely used food preservative (preserves against mold and bacteria).
-It’s a polyunsaturated fatty acid analog.
+Food chemistry note: Sorbic acid (CH₃–CH=CH–CH=CH–COOH) is a widely used food preservative (acts against mold and bacteria).
+It is a polyunsaturated short-chain acid.

 Content adapted based on your selected roadmap duration.
 Switch tiers using the pill selector above.